dtolnay/tt-call/README.md

 tt-call = "1.0"
 ```

-*Using tt-call currently requires a nightly compiler.
-However, we intend to
+*Using tt-call currently requires a nightly or beta compiler.
+We intend to
 support the 1.28.0 stable compiler when it comes out, which should be August
 2.*